Solution · B2B

 straight answers.

-What does a B2B marketing agency do for AI search?
+What does a B2B marketing agency built for AI search do?

-How is a B2B SEO agency different from a traditional one?
+How is B2B GEO different from B2B SEO?

 Does this work for long, multi-stakeholder B2B sales cycles?

-It's built for them.
-A committee of five evaluating a six-figure contract runs more AI-assisted research than a single buyer ever did — each stakeholder asking different prompts against different criteria.
-We map the prompt set per role (economic buyer, technical evaluator, end user, procurement) and tie each back to its stage in the cycle, so you're cited at every point the committee checks, not just the top-of-funnel category query.
+It is built for them.
+A committee of five to eleven people evaluating a six-figure contract runs more AI-assisted research than a single buyer ever did, with each stakeholder asking different prompts against different criteria.
+The economic buyer asks about ROI, the technical evaluator about your API, procurement about who clears the security review.
+We map the prompt set per role and tie each back to its stage in the cycle, so you are cited at every point the committee checks, not just the top-of-funnel category query.
+Coverage scales with how wide the committee is and how long the cycle runs.

 Yes.
-The mechanics are the same across B2B because the buyer behavior is the same: AI-first vendor research, comparison-driven shortlists, citation from trusted third parties.
+The mechanics are the same across B2B because the buyer behavior is the same: AI-first vendor research, comparison-driven shortlists, and citation from trusted third parties.
+What shifts is the source mix.
 SaaS leans more on Reddit and review sites; services and industrial lean more on editorial, directories, and case-study depth.
-We tune the citation-source mix to your category on the kickoff call.
+We tune the citation-source mix to your category on the kickoff call rather than assume it, which is why every engagement opens with a research sprint instead of a template.
 For software specifically, see our SaaS solution.

 How do you measure results for a B2B engagement?